LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 loops and conditional blocks), that define how the final rendered output will look.

-:mod:`ll.ul4c` compiles a template to a bytecode format, which makes it possible to implement renderers for these templates in multiple programming languages.
+:mod:`ll.ul4c` compiles a template to an internal format, which makes it possible to implement renderers for these templates in multiple programming languages.

 Currently there's a compiler and renderer in Python and a